NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Replace Laquon Treadwell.
 The fifth-year option pickups for players such as Jared Goff and Carson Wentz were about as certain as any NFL decision worthy of a press release.
 On the other end of the spectrum, the Vikings' decision to decline Treadwell's fifth-year option after three disappointing seasons was similarly obvious.
 The former Ole Miss star is hardly a lock to make the 53-man roster in Minnesota.

 The Vikings, of course, don't need a starting wideout.
 They have the best one-two punch in football with Stefon Diggs and Adam Thielen, each of whom are locked in for the long term.
 After those two, well, things get scary.
 There's Chad Beebe, who could take some slot targets in 2019.
 The Vikings used seventh-round picks on Dillon Mitchell and Olabisi Johnson, but there's nothing more than hope in the cupboard.
-Even if you figure that the Vikings will use more 12 personnel after drafting Irv Smith Jr. in the second round, it's worth noting that Diggs hasn't completed a single 16-game season as a pro.
+It's also worth noting that Diggs hasn't completed a single 16-game season as a pro, even if you figure that the Vikings will use more 12 personnel after drafting Irv Smith Jr. in the second round.

 Minnesota could very well look toward Pierre Garcon or someone like Michael Crabtree in free agency.
-Trade candidates could also make sense.
-Bennie Fowler is buried on the Giants' depth chart and played under Vikings offensive advisor Gary Kubiak in Denver, although Fowler might not be much of an upgrade on Treadwell.
+Trade candidates also could make sense.
+Bennie Fowler is buried on the Giants' depth chart and played under Vikings offensive adviser Gary Kubiak in Denver, although Fowler might not be much of an upgrade over Treadwell.
 A post-hype option like Keelan Cole, who impressed in his rookie season before struggling and losing his starting job with the Jaguars last season, also could make sense for a sixth- or seventh-round pick.

 Atlanta Falcons